cue-lang/proposal/designs/modules/2451-modules-compat.md

 We propose to support a backwards compatibility checks for definitions based on subsumption:

-- a major change occurs when a newer defintion does not subsume an older version,
+- a major change occurs when a newer definition does not subsume an older version,
 - a minor change occurs when a newer definition subsumes an older version, and is not semantically equivalent to this older version,